Membership Criteria

 *Indigenous identity fraud will not be tolerated.
 Each vendor has claimed Indigenous identity.
 While we do our best to determine eligibility, we reserve the right to reject/recind membership applications based on evidence provided to us by the artist or others.
 Questionable identities will be reviewed by the board of directors and a decision made by board vote.
 Vendors not in compliance may find their IndigenARTSY stores closed and IACC membership suspended temporarily or indefinitely.

 *In establishing this non profit organization in 2011, identity fraud was not as prevalent as it is now in 2023.
 For that reason, we will have marked some membership artists as 'unverified'.
-This means that at the time of registration, it was not required to submit identification OR the identification submitted was not scrutinized as it would be in 2023.
-We value all members and while current events will not affect members that are 'grandmothered' in, it will be apparent on their profile page that they met requirements at the time they applied.
+This means that at the time of registration, it was not required (or identity was not scrutinized as it would be in 2023) to submit identification (and member is now unresponsive to requests).
+We value all members and we have made every attempt to contact all members via email and private message.
+Unresponsive members will still have a profile page but their ID mark will be 'unverified' until they reach out.

 What identification is required?

-We understand that not all Indigenous people desire to be registered and acknowledge that the Indian Act is outdated.
-If you do not have identification, you must explain why and describe yourself in a way that demonstrates that you are Indigenous and connected to an Indigenous community and related to living Indigenous people.
-This will require you to include specific names of community and relatives.
+We understand that not all First Nations peoples desire to be registered and we acknowledge that the Indian Act is outdated.
+If you do not have status/band identification, you may explain why and describe yourself in a way that demonstrates that you are Indigenous and connected to an Indigenous community and related to living Indigenous people.
+This may require you to include specific names of community and relatives.

 We also understand that not all people who self identify as Indigenous fit into the identities/communities that we have defined above.
 In compliance with our mandate to prioritize Indigenous women and on reserve artists, we choose to dedicate the majority of our resources to people who identify as part of those specific communities.
 Should our resources grow in the future, we will review and possibly expand our acceptance requirements.